 “What might happen,” asks my friend Carolyn Baker, “if instead of talking about gun control and the war on terror, we spent the next 48 hours just GRIEVING.
 No shopping, no TV, no Internet.
-Instead, we come together in our neighborhoods and communities and wail and sob – not just for the children in Newton, Connecticut but for the planet that human beings are killing; for the 200 species that are becoming extinct every day; for wars everywhere on earth; for millions of humans who go to bed hungry every night.
+Instead, we come together in our neighborhoods and communities and wail and sob – not just for the children in Newton, Connecticut (and, I would add, the dozens of mass shootings we have endured since then) but for the planet that human beings are killing; for the 200 species that are becoming extinct every day; for wars everywhere on earth; for millions of humans who go to bed hungry every night.
 We can’t answer ‘what might happen?’ until we actually do it.
 Nothing else has changed our planetary suicide.
 I believe two solid days of grieving would.”

 After that, and after the usual expressions of outrage that the Democrats are too afraid of the NRA to enact real gun control, we might look at the mythological elements in American culture for some insight, as I did in Chapter Nine of my book:

 One of our most fundamental values is social mobility, or the opportunity to get ahead.
 However, the likelihood of advancing in social class in America has actually decreased significantly since the 1980s.
 But fifty-six percent of those blue-collar men who correctly perceived George Bush’s 2003 tax cuts as favoring the rich still supported them.

 Why?
 Because the myth of the self-made man is as deeply ingrained as our wild, naïve optimism; in the year 2000, 19% believed they would “soon” be in the top one percent income bracket, and another 19% thought they already were.
 Two-thirds of us expect to have to pay the estate tax one day (only two percent will).